 Cloud-based data storage solutions allow information to be accessed from anywhere with an Internet connection.
 Some see this as a benefit, while others see it as a potential risk.
 Easier access to data simplifies things like working with remote employees.
 It also makes it impossible for anyone to access the data should the Internet go down, which can be a huge problem.

 The Bottom Line

 There’s no one right solution when it comes to deciding between traditional data storage solutions and cloud-based alternatives.
-Business owners need to investigate all their options and determine which of them will best fit the company’s unique needs in terms of security, accessibility, cost efficiency, and infrastructure control.
+The owners of a business need to look into all of their options and decide which one will best meet the company’s needs in terms of security, accessibility, cost-effectiveness, and control over the infrastructure.